nazarmubeen/HackerRankSolutions/README.md

 # Data Structure and Algorithms implementation in Java

-This project contains implementation of various problems and algorithms in java using latest techniques.
+This project contains implementation of various problems and algorithms.